Brokerage Account Takeover Fraud Lawyer

 How long do I have to file a claim for account takeover fraud?

-The time limits for filing FINRA arbitration claims vary depending on the specific legal theories involved and applicable state statutes of limitations.
-Generally, FINRA rules require claims to be filed within six years of the event giving rise to the claim.
-However, waiting too long can harm your case as evidence may be destroyed and memories fade.
-We recommend consulting with an attorney as soon as possible after discovering unauthorized account activity.
+The time limits for account takeover claims vary depending on the legal theories involved and applicable state or federal statutes of limitations.
+FINRA Rule 12206 also creates a six-year arbitration eligibility period running from the occurrence or event giving rise to the claim.
+Waiting too long can harm your case as evidence may be destroyed and memories fade, so consult with an attorney as soon as possible after discovering unauthorized account activity.

 What evidence do I need for an account takeover claim?